linkerd/linkerd/docs/config.md

   depends on your Marathon configuration.
 For example, running Marathon locally, the API is avaiable at `localhost:8080/v2/`, while the default setup on AWS/DCOS is `$(dcos config show core.dcos_url)/marathon/v2/apps`.
+* *ttlMs* -- the polling timeout in milliseconds against the marathon API (default: 5000)

 For example:
 ```yaml